 Modernization Project 1 - A landmark three-story 86,360 square foot building was constructed to replace the aging administration and classroom building and theater building.
 The new building is home to new classrooms, a contemporary library, administration, counseling center, health clinic and the new Laura R. Charles Theatre.
 It provides a signature entrance to the school and a landmark for National City.
-The project was completed in 2012 and certified by DSA on 12/3/13.
 Architect BCA.
 Contractor: Sundt Construction Inc.